MarekLani/Bot_Framework_V4_CrossDeviceMessageSyncWithHistory/readme.md

 ## Bot Framework Cross Window Conversation Sync and Chat History Middleware for Webchat (C#)

 When implementing chat bot solution there might be requirement for implementation of cross window/device conversation synchronization and loading of history of previous chats with the user.
+This repository shows how to implement such functionality using **Bot Framework C# SDK** and **Webchat component connected thru Direct Line channel**.

-Example of scenario when such functionality might be needed is scenario of returning of ordered goods within e-commerce chat bot solution.
+Example of scenario when loading of message history and message synchronization across multiple chat windows might be needed is scenario of returning of ordered goods thru e-commerce chat bot solution.
 Before returning goods, many e-commerce websites require customer to fill and scan goods return form.
 In case of using bot, user may initiate return goods conversation flow on his computer, but at some point when he needs to scan the form, he opens new chat window on a smartphone, which enables him to scan the form in much more convenient way.
-In order to keep the context of conversation, there is need for loading of chat history and message synchronization between original and new chat window.
+In order to keep the context of conversation, there is need for loading of chat history and message synchronization between original and newly opened chat window.

-Existing popular messaging solutions, which may act as chat bot channel, support this functionality out of the box, so for you as chat bot developer, there is no need to do anything in terms of message history and synchronization.
-However in case you are using directline and webchat component in your solution, whether integrated to your web site or mobile application, it requires some extra steps to have this functionality available.
+Existing popular messaging services, which may act as chat bot channel, support this functionality out of the box, so for you as chat bot developer, there is no need to do anything in terms of message history and synchronization.
+However, in case you are using Direct Line and Web Chat component in your solution, whether integrated to your web site or mobile application, it requires some extra steps to have this functionality available.

-There are two pieces of functionality, that needs to be implemented:
+There are two pieces of functionality, that need to be implemented:

 - **Cross Chat Window Message Syncing** - by this term we mean specific behavior of chat bot, when it simultaneously displays sent and received messages in all the chat windows that specific user had opened.
-When using Web Chat, implementation of this behavior is quite straightforward, because conversation will be by default synced between all the web chat windows which share the same Conversation ID.
-SO in order to have this conversation synching capability available in the bot, there is need for implementation of Web Chat activation with per user Conversation ID.
+When using Web Chat, implementation of this behavior is quite straightforward, because conversation will be synced between all the web chat windows which share the same conversation id by default.
+So in order to have this conversation syncing capability available,  Web Chat components should be activated with per user conversation id.

-- **Message History** - to implement message history, there is need to implement message logging feature and subsequently loading of history into newly opened window.
+- **Message History** - to implement message history, there is need to implement message logging feature and subsequently loading of history into newly opened chat window.

 This repository is split into two parts:

-- **Sample website integrating webchat component** (we used react web chat component)
+- [**Sample website integrating Web Chat component** (we used react Web Chat component)](/WebChat_React/ )
-- **Bot builder backend with middleware for logging of conversation history and it's injecting into newly opened chat window**
+- [**Bot builder backend with middleware for logging of conversation history and it's injecting into newly opened chat window**](/MessageSyncingBotWithHistory/
+  )

-Bellow we state code blocks containing most important part of the solution and
+Bellow we state code blocks containing most important part of the solution.

-Note: We do not discuss basics of how to activate direct line channel.
-For information on that piece please see official documentation:
+**Note:** We do not discuss basics of how to activate direct line channel.
+For information on this piece please see official documentation: https://github.com/microsoft/BotFramework-WebChat

-### **Sample website integrating webchat component**
+### **Sample website integrating Web Chat component**

-As stated, to implement cross chat windows message syncing it is needed to activate Web Chat windows with the same Conversation Id per user.
-It is role of the backend to store key value pairs of user ids and conversation ids, however webchat activation needs to be different in case of activation of first Web Chat windows for the user and all subsequent windows.
-In order to activate web chat window, there is need to obtain directline token from bot backend.
-In our solution besides token bot backend returns also conversation Id field, which is empty in case there was no previous conversation with the user.
-Otherwise it holds conversation id of first conversation with the user.
-This way it is possible to secure one and only one conversation Id for the user.
+As stated, to implement cross chat windows message syncing, ***Web Chat activation with the same conversation id per user*** is needed.
+In order to activate Web Chat window, there is need to obtain Direct Line token from bot backend.
+Besides token bot backend returns also conversation id field, which is empty in case there was no previous conversation with the user.
+Otherwise it holds conversation id of the first conversation with the user.
+This way it is possible to secure one and only one conversation id for the user.
 When obtaining token there is need to provide user id, which will uniquely identify the user.

  When webchat window gets activated it sends WebChat/join event to bot backend, which triggers loading of history.

-Bellow we state implementation of Web Chat windows activation:
+Bellow we state implementation of Web Chat window activation:

 ```javascript
 <div id="webchat" role="main"></div>